Noah Lyles questioned the NBA 'world champions' label. Everyone had thoughts

 (via @eurosport) pic.twitter.com/do1WC2vdYb

 Want more sports journalism?
-Listen to the Consider This episode on whether Lionel Messi with change Major League Soccer's rep.
+Listen to the Consider This episode on whether Lionel Messi will change Major League Soccer's rep.

 What are people saying?
 Lots.